Rigo-codes/aisd-jse-02-js-variables/README.md

 ## 5. **Explore `const` in Action**
 Now, let's observe what happens when you try to modify a `const` variable.

-- [ ] In your `index.js` file, try changing the value of the `birthYear` variable to 2000 by adding the following to your code:
+- [x ] In your `index.js` file, try changing the value of the `birthYear` variable to 2000 by adding the following to your code:

 ```js
 // Attempt to modify the const variable birthYear
 birthYear = 2000; // Error: Assignment to constant variable.
 console.log("Birth Year: ", birthYear); // Expected Output: Birth Year: 1998
 ```
-- [ ] See your code in action: Run the JavaScript file in your terminal by entering the command `node index.js` and pressing Enter.
+- [ x] See your code in action: Run the JavaScript file in your terminal by entering the command `node index.js` and pressing Enter.
-- [ ] After running your code, you should see the following `TypeError` in your terminal:
+- [ x] After running your code, you should see the following `TypeError` in your terminal:

 ![Screenshot of the finished webpage](assets/images/constError.png)